Thromboembolic Disorders During Pregnancy

 The risk of developing a thromboembolic disorder is increased for about 6 weeks after delivery.
 Most complications due to blood clots result from injuries that occur during delivery.
 The risk is much higher after cesarean delivery than after vaginal delivery.

 Blood clots usually form in the superficial veins of the legs as thrombophlebitis or in the deep veins of the legs as deep vein thrombosis.
 Symptoms can include leg swelling, pain, and tenderness.
+These symptoms may be hard to recognize because pregnancy can cause similar symptoms.
 The severity of the symptoms does not correlate with the severity of the disease.